prophesee-ai/Super-SloMo/README.md

 - output.mp4
 - output_ts.npy

-This can then be used by our event-based simulator available in the [Professional Offer](https://www.prophesee.ai/metavision-intelligence-professional-request) of [Metavision Intelligence](https://www.prophesee.ai/metavision-intelligence).
+This can then be used by our event-based simulator available with [Metavision Intelligence](https://www.prophesee.ai/metavision-intelligence/).